 Maidstone and Tunbridge Wells NHS Trust

-The Medical Physics Department at Maidstone and Tunbridge Wells NHS Trust has a multi-disciplinary team of around 60 staff covering Health and Imaging Physics, Nuclear Medicine Physics, Radiotherapy Physics, Physics Engineering and Computer Sciences.
+The Kent Medical Physics Partnership has a multi-disciplinary team of over 60 staff covering Health and Imaging Physics, Radiology Physics, Nuclear Medicine Physics, Radiotherapy Physics, Physics Engineering and Computer Sciences.

 Medical Physics Services provided by the Trust are therefore backed by a significant pool of expertise.
 The department has ISO9001:2008 accreditation.

-The Health Physics and Imaging Group have a wide range of contracts in both the public and private sectors, including with large district general hospitals carrying out a full range of diagnostic imaging and radiotherapy techniques and organisations such as dentists, veterinary surgeons and schools.
+The Partnership has a wide range of contracts in both the public and private sectors, including with large district general hospitals carrying out a full range of diagnostic imaging and radiotherapy techniques and organisations such as dentists, veterinary surgeons and schools.